 The Digby 8 Metre was enthusiastically met in 1935, reported by the local press as meeting the rule in every way.
 Designed to win against the A1 boats of the day, she quickly established supremacy, winning seven of her first twelve starts.

 Digby himself was a well-liked and admired figure on the waterfront by the time he launched Defiance, known as both shipwright and yachtsman.
-Sailing his earlier yacht Independence in 1932, the Sporting Globe praised him: “Ernie Digby is one of our best and most popular yachtsmen, and one who is always ready to give a helping hand where needed.”
+Sailing his earlier yacht Independence in 1932, (which later perished on the way from the way back from racing the 1949 Sydney to Hobart) the Sporting Globe praised him: “Ernie Digby is one of our best and most popular yachtsmen, and one who is always ready to give a helping hand where needed.”